ryukaizen/workout/README.md

 # **4-Week HSP Full-Body Training Program** 💪

 This plan is designed to help you maximize strength, hypertrophy, and muscle endurance through a combination of **Heavy**, **Stretch**, and **Pump** days.
 Each session targets all major muscle groups with progressive overload principles to ensure consistent growth.
-I have not emphasized on lower body much, one can always tweak the exercises and balance that out.
-Since the main focus is on looking big in cloths.
+While lower body emphasis is minimized (focusing on an "in-clothes" aesthetic), you can tweak exercises to balance your physique.

 ---